parmsam/quarto-adrg/README.md

 # Analysis Data Reviewer's Guide (ADRG) Extension for Quarto
 This template is based on work from the R Consortium R Submissions Working Group.
 The example documents are directly from [Pilot 3](https://github.com/RConsortium/submissions-pilot3-adam) and [Pilot 4](https://github.com/RConsortium/submissions-pilot4-webR).
+The docx format is based on [an ADRG Word template](https://advance.phuse.global/display/WEL/Analysis+Data+Reviewer%27s+Guide+%28ADRG%29+Package) from [PHUSE](https://advance.phuse.global/display/WEL/Deliverables).

 ## Creating a New Article